 Portfolio holdings are subject to change.
 The securities discussed do not represent an entire portfolio and in the aggregate may represent only a small percentage of portfolio holdings of a composite.
 The performance of any single portfolio holding or sector is no indication of the performance of other portfolio holdings or sectors of a composite.
 See current holdings information for Ariel's portfolios on this web site by navigating to a specific product and then clicking on the “Holdings” tab.

 Investing in small- and mid-cap stocks is more risky and volatile than investing in large-cap stocks.
-The intrinsic value of the stocks in which the mutual funds (the Funds) invests may never be recognized by the broader market.
+The intrinsic value of the stocks in which the mutual funds (the Funds) invest may never be recognized by the broader market.
 The Funds are often concentrated in fewer sectors that their benchmarks, and their performance may suffer if these sectors underperform the overall stock market.
 Investments in foreign securities may underperform and may be more volatile than comparable U.S. stocks because of the risks involving foreign economies and markets, foreign political systems, foreign regulatory standards, foreign currencies and taxes.
+Investments in emerging markets present additional risks, such as difficulties in selling on a timely basis and at an acceptable price.
 The use of currency derivatives and exchange-traded funds (ETFs) may increase investment losses and expenses and create more volatility.
+Investing in equity stocks is risky and subject to the volatility of the markets.
+A concentrated or focused portfolio may be subject to greater volatility than a more diversified portfolio.
 Investments in emerging markets present additional risks, such as difficulties in selling on a timely basis and at an acceptable price.
-Past performance does not guarantee future results.